EGaraldi/corecon/paper/paper.md

 available constraints for a given physical quantity.
 The situation is made worse by the lack of any systematic collection of data.
-Additionally, constraints on physical quantities often need to be retrieved from published *plots*, as they are not explicitly reported in the publication itself, a tedious and error-prone practice.
-While in principle the latter limitation can be overcome by directly contacting the authors of the publication, the extreme mobility faced by researchers entails that contact information are very often outdated at best, while frequently the authors have simply left the field.
+Additionally, constraints on physical quantities often need to be retrieved from published *plots*, as they are not explicitly reported in the publication itself, a tedious and error-prone task, as well as a sub-standard scientific practice.
+While in principle the latter limitation can be prevented by directly contacting the authors of the publication, the extreme mobility faced by researchers entails that contact information are very often outdated at best, while frequently the authors have simply left the field.